hneemann/yagi/README.md

 boxing and unboxing from and to the empty interface.

-Using templates like in C++ seems to be hard to debug if there goes something wrong because you can not see which code is generated on the fly.
-(But I'm not a C++ programmer so maybe I'm wrong!)
+Using templates like in C++ seems to be hard to debug if there goes something wrong because you can not see which code is generated on the fly (But I'm not a C++ programmer so maybe I'm wrong!).

 What I would like to do is to keep my code nearly unchanged and generate implementations for other types based on the existing code.